 - making recommendations designed to eliminate or reduce any such safety deficiencies; and

 - reporting publicly on our investigations and on the findings in relation thereto.

 As part of its ongoing investigations, the TSB also reviews developments in transportation safety and identifies safety risks that it believes government and the transportation industry should address to reduce injury and loss.

 To instill confidence in the public regarding the transportation accident investigation process, it is essential that an investigating agency be independent and free from any conflicts of interest when investigating accidents, identifying safety deficiencies, and making safety recommendations.
-As such, the TSB is an independent agency, separate from other government agencies and departments, that reports to Parliament through the President of the Queen's Privy Council for Canada.
-Our independence enables us to be fully objective in making findings as to causes and contributing factors, and in making transportation safety recommendations.
+As such, the TSB is an independent agency, separate from other government agencies and departments, that reports to Parliament through the President of the Queen's Privy Council for Canada and Minister of Democratic Institutions.

 In making its findings as to the causes and contributing factors of a transportation occurrence, it is not the function of the Board to assign fault or determine civil or criminal liability.
 However, the Board does not refrain from fully reporting on the causes and contributing factors merely because fault or liability might be inferred from the Board’s findings.
 No finding of the Board should be construed as assigning fault or determining civil or criminal liability.
 Findings of the Board are not binding on the parties to any legal, disciplinary, or other proceedings.

 The TSB and other organizations